Michael Eddowes

-Michael Henry Beaumont Eddowes (8 October 1903 – 28 December 1993) was a British lawyer, author and investigator, best known for his involvement in the Profumo affair and for his conspiracy theory involving Lee Harvey Oswald.
+Michael Henry Beaumont Eddowes (8 October 1903 – 28 December 1993) was a British lawyer, author, and investigator, best known for his involvement in the Profumo affair and for his conspiracy theory involving Lee Harvey Oswald.

 Early life

-Eddowes was born in Derby, Derbyshire to solicitor Charles Randolph Beaumont Eddowes and Florence Greenfield Eddowes.
+Eddowes was born in Derby, Derbyshire, to solicitor Charles Randolph Beaumont Eddowes and Florence Greenfield Eddowes.
 He came from a family of barristers and built a large law practice specializing in divorce.

 Timothy Evans

 Eddowes' first case to gain attention involved Timothy Evans, who was hanged in 1950 for the murder of his daughter.
-Eddowes wrote a book on this case called The Man On Your Conscience in which he argued that the real culprit was serial killer John Christie.
-It was because of Eddowes' efforts and those of others such as Ludovic Kennedy and Sydney Silverman that the case was reinvestigated and Evans was issued a posthumous pardon.
+Eddowes wrote a book on this case called The Man On Your Conscience in which he argued that the real culprit was John Christie, an English serial killer.
+It was because of Eddowes' efforts and those of others, such as Ludovic Kennedy and Sydney Silverman, that the case was reinvestigated and Evans was issued a posthumous pardon.
 The outcry over this case helped to lead to the abolition of the death penalty in the United Kingdom.
-Many years later his son John published a book which argued against his father's claims that Evans had been innocent.
+Many years later, his son John published a book which argued against his father's claims that Evans had been innocent.